-Songs About Fire and Burning
+Songs About Burning, Smoke, and Fire

 Lyrics about fire can pertain to literal fire, but they can also represent a burning passion, a need, a desire, or a fire of the soul.

 I have not put this list in rank order.
 The first ten of these songs are my current favorites, and they are in date order, starting with the newest songs first.
 The songs in the table at the bottom start over in date order, from oldest to newest.